-- Barocas and Selbst (2016), "Big Data's Disparate Impact."1 This clearly written and well-organized non-technical paper focuses on the practical impact of discriminatory algorithms.
+- Barocas and Selbst (2016), "Big Data's Disparate Impact."^[27] This clearly written and well-organized non-technical paper focuses on the practical impact of discriminatory algorithms.
 Part A is an invaluable list of all the ways in which an algorithm can be discriminatory.
-Parts B and C pay particular attention to the status and future of US law. - O'Neil (2016), Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy (Crown Random House).2 O'Neil's book is a wide-ranging polemic that we highly recommend to anyone who works with data scientists, or is one. - https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2477899 - 2 https://weaponsofmathdestructionbook.com/
+Parts B and C pay particular attention to the status and future of US law. - O'Neil (2016), Weapons of Math Destruction: How Big Data Increases Inequality and Threatens Democracy (Crown Random House).^[28] (https://weaponsofmathdestructionbook.com/)] O'Neil's book is a wideranging polemic that we highly recommend to anyone who works with data scientists, or is one.
 It considers the issues touched upon in this chapter throughout.